wsaqaf/sljournalism/hyperledger/Readme.md

   >     sudo usermod -aG sudo demo
   >     su - demo

+At this point, it is recommended to exit the ssh session and login again using the new user *'demo'* before continuing.

 2) Update the packages in the system:

   >     sudo apt update